Former DNC Chair Slams Howard Schultz, Media: ‘If He Weren’t A Billionaire, Nobody Would Be Paying Attention’

-In an interview broadcast Saturday, former Chair of the Democratic National Committee Howard Dean criticized former Starbucks CEO Howard Schultz, and media coverage of the billionaire’s seemingly imminent presidential campaign, Raw Story reports.
+In an interview broadcast on Saturday, former Chair of the Democratic National Committee Howard Dean criticized former Starbucks CEO Howard Schultz, and the media coverage of the billionaire’s seemingly imminent presidential campaign, Raw Story reports.

 Dean appeared on CNN right after Schultz, and immediately — prompted by host Michael Smerconish’s question — criticized both the independent presidential candidate, and the network’s coverage of his upcoming candidacy.
 According to Dean, the fact that Schultz is being given space on the national stage is problematic in and of itself.

-Dean slammed Schutlz’s lack of experience and knowledge when it comes to politics, opining that the billionaire’s wealth is the only reason he is being featured on television and written about in print and online media.
+Dean slammed Schultz’s lack of experience and knowledge when it comes to politics, opining that the billionaire’s wealth is the only reason he is being featured on television and written about in print and online media.

 “If he weren’t a billionaire, nobody would be paying attention whatsoever,” Dean said of Schultz.
 “Let’s have the political commentary done by people who know something about politics,” he added.

-The former Starbucks CEO is being taken seriously, and he is considered a credible candidate, only because of his money which is a major issue for the majority of the country, according to the former DNC chair.
+The former Starbucks CEO is being taken seriously, and he is considered a credible candidate, only because of his money, which is a major issue for the majority of the country, according to the former DNC chair.

 If Schultz didn’t have money, Dean reaffirmed, CNN would not even “have him on.”